 Once consented and a study ID and acrostic have been assigned, the participant can proceed with baseline testing.
+The TIME Protocol Schedule Matrix (Attachment 1) provides a simple guide for determining when intervention will take place based on the day of the week the participant suffered his/her MI.
 The baseline evaluations cannot begin until after the informed consent has been signed.
 Tests that were part of standard care in the post-myocardial infarction evaluation (within last thirty days) also can be used for evaluation once the participant has signed consent.

-NOTE: All patients will be advised to take aspirin and Plavix (clopidogrel) 75mg for 24 months
+NOTE: All patients will be advised to take aspirin and Plavix (clopidogrel) 75mg for 24 months i.
+Baseline Review and Testing during Consent Visit (Day 0 to Day 2)

-- i.
-Baseline Review and Testing during Consent Visit (Two to Three Weeks Post-MI) - Consent signed - Inclusion / Exclusion Review - Complete Medical History and Medication Review - Physical Exam: including vital signs, height, weight and pulse oximetry - Laboratory Tests: complete blood count (CBC) with diff, lipid panel, renal panel, hepatic panel, troponin T or I, CK, CK-MB, hsCRP, BNP level, and pregnancy test (women of childbearing age) - \Infectious Disease Testing: assays for the detection of HIV and HCV (by nucleic acid testing), anti-HIV I/II, anti-HTLV I/II, anti-HBc antibody (Ab), HBsAg, anti-HCV, and Treponema pallidum (by serology) are collected per local site's standard operating procedure (see Attachment 7). - \\Echocardiogram (LVEF <45%) - 12 lead ECG
+- Consent signed - Inclusion / Exclusion Review - Complete Medical History and Medication Review - Physical Exam: including vital signs, height, weight and pulse oximetry - Laboratory Tests: complete blood count (CBC) with diff, lipid panel, renal panel, hepatic panel, troponin T or I, CK, CK-MB, hsCRP, BNP level, and pregnancy test (women of childbearing age) - Infectious Disease Testing: assays for the detection of HIV and HCV (by nucleic acid testing), anti-HIV I/II, anti-HTLV I/II, anti-HBc antibody (Ab), HBsAg, anti-HCV, and Treponema pallidum (by serology) are collected per local site's standard operating procedure (see Attachment 9). - Echocardiogram (LVEF <45%) - 12 lead ECG

-\To reduce patient discomfort, samples for infectious disease testing can be drawn at the same time as the biorepository peripheral blood samples (study product infusion day).
+To reduce patient discomfort, samples for infectious disease testing can be drawn at the same time as the biorepository peripheral blood samples (study product infusion day).
 Please note, infectious disease test results are not submitted to the DCC unless a patient has a positive test.
-In the case of a positive test, you must submit an AE eCRF (Form CNC041).
+In the case of a positive test, you must submit an AE eCRF (Form CNB041).

-\\This result can come from an echo performed as part of standard care in the post-myocardial infarction evaluation.
+This result can come from an echo performed as part of standard care in the post-myocardial infarction evaluation.
 The optimum time to measure LVEF is 24-48 hours post PCI.
 If LVEF results are reported as a range, enter only the upper bound of the range in the CCTRN web application.